References Matter: Investigating the Impact of Reference Set Variation on Summarization Evaluation: Experimental Setup

-We examine the following reference-based metrics chosen due to their widespread use.
-All metric ranges fall in $0$-$100$.
-Appendix~\ref{sec:appendix_metrics} provides details.
+We consider several reference-based metrics, chosen to balance popularity and diversity.
+All metrics range in $0$--$100$. \autoref{sec:appendix_metrics} provides details.

-\textbf{ROUGE} \cite{lin-2004-rouge} is the most popular metric for summarization.
+\textbf{ROUGE} \cite{lin-2004-rouge} is the most popular summarization metric.
 ROUGE-N computes n-gram overlap between a hypothesis and the references.
 ROUGE-L leverages the longest common subsequence, accounting for the word order.
-When evaluating with multiple references, ROUGE considers either the maximum or the mean of the n-gram overlap (ROUGE\textsubscript{max} and ROUGE\textsubscript{avg}).
+With multiple references, ROUGE considers the maximum or the mean of the n-gram overlap (ROUGE\textsubscript{max} and ROUGE\textsubscript{avg}).
 We report the F1-score.

-\textbf{BLEU} \cite{papineni-etal-2002-bleu} is an n-gram overlap metric primarily used to assess translations.
+\textbf{BLEU} \cite{papineni-etal-2002-bleu} is an n-gram metric primarily used for translation.
 It is precision-based and incorporates a brevity penalty.
-When multiple references are provided, the n-gram count is clipped at the maximum count of n-grams in a single reference and the length of the reference closest in size to the hypothesis is considered.
+With multiple references, the n-gram count is clipped at the maximum count of n-grams in a single reference, and the length of the reference closest in size to the hypothesis is considered.

 \textbf{METEOR} \cite{banerjee-lavie-2005-meteor} incorporates multiple linguistic aspects, including synonym matching, stemming, and word order, making it more robust in capturing semantic equivalence.
 While primarily designed for translation, it has also been used to assess summaries.
 With multiple references, the maximum score is considered.